Vanilla Crescent Cookies (Vanillekipferl)

 How to Make Vanillekipferl – Step by Step Instructions

-If you’re a little unsure about how to make Vanillekipferl crescent cookies, you can follow along with the process photos in this section to see how we make them.
+If you’re a little unsure about how to make Vanillekipferl crescent cookies, you can follow along with the recipe process photos in this section to see how we make them.

 In case you’re feeling confident and don’t like visuals, you can scroll down to the detailed recipe card at the bottom of this post!

-cubes of butter cut in white mixing bowl on counter
+cubes of butter cut in white mixing bowl on counter.

 Add the butter pieces to a bowl.